All Episodes

 She had to be humiliated in order to make sure her career survived.

-This was just the the feminists were just beside themselves, but she kept alive the connections because the things and issues she tackled were theirs.
+This was just the feminists were just beside themselves, but she kept alive the connections because the things and issues she tackled were theirs.

 You know, big government socialism via we care about the children, the children's defense fund, things like that.

-Get to Washington, and the payback is health care.
+And the payback is health care.

-She gets to run health care.
+She gets to run health care, and she blows it sky high.

 She may have even, along with me, led to the loss of the control of Congress after 40 years for the Democrats.

-Then here comes more of what Clinton was doing in Arkansas, Monica Lewinsky, and who the hell knows who else?
+Then here comes more of what Clinton was doing in Arkansas, Monica Lewinsky, who the hell knows who else, Kathleen Willie, I wanted to Broderick rape story and all this stuff.

-And still she hangs in there, blames the right wing conspiracy, kept that man in office, kept the Democrats in the White House, botched the Paula Jones case strategically, but nevertheless, she did all that, and now it's her turn.
+And still she hangs in there, blames the right-wing conspiracy, kept that man in office, kept the Democrats in the White House, botched the Paula Jones case strategically, but nevertheless, she did all that.

 As far as mainstream Democrats are concerned, she is owed this because she is owed a huge debt of gratitude and thanks for eating the excrement sandwich that her life has been married to this guy from Arkansas to Washington to Chappaqua.

-And so, as far as they're concerned, it's her turn.
+And so as far as they're concerned, it's her turn.

 She deserves this.